Modern Slavery Act Statement

 Employment

-The Firm upholds the highest standards in the recruitment and employment of our people.
-In addition to ensuring compliance with the policies outlined in the Employee Handbook, we:
+We are committed to upholding the highest standards in the recruitment and employment of our people.
+In addition to ensuring compliance with the policies set out in our Employee Handbook, we take a proactive approach to ensuring ethical, lawful, and inclusive employment practices across all offices.

-- Ensure compliance with all legal obligations during the recruitment and onboarding process, with a particular focus on verifying individuals’ right to work in their respective countries of engagement.
+- Compliance in Recruitment Processes: We ensure full compliance with all applicable laws during recruitment and onboarding, with particular attention to verifying individuals’ right to work in their respective jurisdictions.

-- Recruit, promote and develop our workforce based on merit and capability.
+- Merit-Based Hiring and Development: We recruit, promote, and develop talent based on merit and capability.

 All staff and partners are expected to adhere to our Global Practice Standards, Business Principles, and relevant regulatory requirements and professional codes of conduct.
 These expectations are outlined in our employment contracts, ensuring clear communication of our ethical and legal obligations from the outset of employment.